Skip navigation

 The registrant conducted a HPLC urine test on a urine sample provided to her by the patient, and her analysis of that sample was sent to the patient who subsequently approached his GP.
 On the basis of the registrant’s report, the patient was referred to a specialist in metabolic diseases at a London hospital.
 After assessing the patient, the specialist was concerned about the registrant’s actions in relation to her assessment of the patient and raised a concern with the relevant professional body, who contacted the HCPC.

-The panel found that the registrant’s care of the patient fell short of the standards expected of a Biomedical Scientist and amounted to misconduct.
+The panel found that the registrant’s care of the patient fell short of the standards expected of a biomedical scientist and amounted to misconduct.
 Although the panel accepted that the registrant was well-meaning, they felt that the results and report of the urine analysis together with her emails to the patient had the potential to confuse the patient with its provision of a significant amount of misleading information.
 Indeed, it may have led to causing the patient anxiety and psychological harm.

 The panel felt that the registrant’s conduct was remediable, although the registrant would need to recognise the error of her ways and unless she did so, there was a high likelihood of repetition.
 The panel found that, when questioned, the registrant’s evidence about her recent professional development was vague, and the panel also judged that the registrant was not familiar with current biomedical science practice and methodology.
 In the view of the panel, the registrant’s evidence demonstrated she was unclear and unconvincing about accreditation and quality assurance in respect of her laboratory, and these were contributory factors to the registrant’s inability to understand the proper limits to her scope of practice.